-Due to the nature of the flooding problems and the damages involved in RLA #43, acquisition and floodproofing remain the preferred options for the homes in RLA #43.
-The funding of other improvements to individual properties-such as berms and floodproofing-will have to be borne by the homeowner.
+Due to the nature of the flooding problems and the localized, minor damages involved in RLA #57, the funding of needed individual improvements will have to be borne by the homeowner.
 The City will investigate the availability of funding for the public works actions listed above.
 Funding for ongoing City maintenance responsibilities is provided by the Stormwater Utility Fee.
 Funding for a public works project in this RLA is dependent of several factors, including the prioritized ranking of the project with other Capital Improvement projects, inclusion in future street maintenance projects, being part of a Bond Issue project, etc. The City will investigate the possibility of increasing the storm sewer capacity with any future street projects in the area.
 Another potential funding source is FEMA's Hazard Mitigation Grant Program (HMGP), which can be implemented after a Presidential Major Disaster Declaration in the State.